Sheero-git/IAS_Nov-24_WS/TurtleBot3/README.md

 Before installing the Turtlebot3 related packages, make sure that ROS Noetic is already installed.

+Open the terminal with Ctrl+Alt+T and enter below commands one at a time

 ### 1. Turtlebot3 ROS Packages Installation

 ```bash